anton-isidore/articles/articles/forced-google-at-work/forced-google-at-work.md

 # My client or employer forces me to use Google

-If your client or employer user Google Suite and you are unable to change then or avoid using it.
+If your client or employer user Google Suite and you are unable to leave them or you are unable to avoid using it.
 Here is what to do:

 ## Company enforces 2FA